BeguiledLeaf/README/README.md

 # Hello World!

+I'm Joshua Silva and am a student at Clemson University

-*Studying for a Computer Engineering Degree at Clemson University
+  *Studying for a Computer Engineering Degree

   *Currently in Junior Year

   *Did a Co-op for a year for Bosch